imteekay/machine-learning-research/books/understanding-deep-learning/README.md

   - The cost function is calculated based on all loss functions output from each layer
   - Backpropagation through time: backpropagation can update the parameters W and B based on the cost function

+## RNN Notation & Dimensions

+- Input `X` has a 3D Tensor Shape
+  - `N` is the number of units. e.g. for sentence as input, `N` is the size of the word embedding
+  - `T` is the size of time steps
+  - `M` is the batch size (training examples for each mini batch)

 ## Gated Recurrent Unit (GRU)

 - c = memory cell